openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

   .. note:: EdX recommends that you complete all graded assignments in a web
      browser on a computer.
-If your course includes timed exams or proctored exams, you cannot take them using the mobile app.
+If your course includes timed exams or proctored exams, you cannot take them using the app.

 ..
 The "General Questions" and "Getting Started" sections that follow apply only to edX partners/edx.org